B.A., Geography and Environmental Studies, University of California, Santa Barbara

 M.A., Geography (concentration in Resource Management), San Francisco State University

 Ph.D., Ecology (Dept. of Zoology), University of Wisconsin, Madison

-Brian J. Harvey is currently accepting graduate students.
+Brian J. Harvey is not currently accepting graduate students.

 Current Sponsored Projects

 - Calibration and validation of satellite burn-severity indices with field data in forests of the Interior Pacific Northwest

 The goal of this project is to develop and document models tailored to the PNW.
 In collaboration with GTAC, we will perform sample design, data collection, analysis and related work necessary to develop and document models of RAVG burn severity measures representative of dominant forest types found in the interior PNW.

 - A rare opportunity: Gaining insights into current and future forest resilience to wildfire in the western Cascade Mountains

 The 2017 Norse Peak Fire near Mt Rainier National Park burned over 55,000 acres, much of it on the west side of the Cascade Crest.
 This event affords a unique window into infrequent but ecologically and societally important fires that have occurred in the past and are expected to occur with more regularity in a warming and drying climate.

 - Collaborative Research: Spatiotemporal interactions among biotic disturbance agents, biological legacies, and compensatory responses: consequences for temperate forest resilience